Gibson makes 29 saves to lift Ducks over Flames 4-0 - Philly

 Calgary trailed 3-0 despite holding a 23-11 edge in shots on goal.
 Smith has struggled since returning from a lower-body injury two weeks ago that sidelined him for a month.

-NOTES: Stajan has played 555 games with the Flames. ...
+NOTES: Calgary forward Matt Stajan appeared in his 1,000th career game, including 555 with the Flames. ...
 Anaheim's Jason Chimera, who shook Stajan's hand at center ice during warm-up, played in his 1,100th career game. ...
 Flames scratches included TJ Brodie (upper body) and Matthew Tkachuk (upper body)...
 Josh Manson (upper body) missed his first game of the season for the Ducks.

 UP NEXT